aaron-grau/curic/react/projects/piano/README.md

 #### Root Reducer

-Now the `notes` reducer just updates and returns to the store a single slice of the state: the `notes` in play.
+The `notes` reducer updates and returns to the store only a single slice of the state: the `notes` in play.

 *NB*: When we have state fields that are independent of each other, we split